 The Montreal Planetarium—launched originally in 1966 as part of the Montreal Expo—re-opened in 2013 after two years of renewal and upgrading.
-The new Rio Tinto Alcan Planetarium offers visitors a modern, creative way to experience the universe by way of two complementary productions in two separate theatres plus permanent and rotating exhibitions all in a funky, futuristic, energy efficient building.
+The new Rio Tinto Alcan Planetarium offers kids and adults a modern, creative way to experience the universe.
+This includes two complementary productions in two separate theatres plus permanent and rotating exhibitions all in a funky, futuristic, energy-efficient building.

 Tips for Visiting

 - Avoid crummy, overpriced tourist attraction food by planning ahead.
 Either bring your lunch (stop at a bakery before you arrive; lots of green space for a picnic lunch once you're there) or make a reservation at a local restaurant—find one on Urbanspoon, but check open hours.
-Last time the restaurant we picked was closed for summer holidays and there wasn't much else around.

 - Lots of walking to be done, especially if you are visiting more than one museum in a day.
 Put on your comfy shoes, and bring a stroller if needed for children (though all but the Planetarium have them available to borrow).
 People with mobility issues be warned.